 Attorney Kristin Beilke focuses her legal practice on bankruptcy and representing creditors and debtors in all chapters of bankruptcy and civil matters.
 Her experience includes litigation of numerous insolvency issues including conducting evidentiary hearings regarding foreclosure, collections, and preferential and fraudulent transfers.
 Kristin was a participant in the 2019 Next Generation Program at the National Conference of Bankruptcy Judges.

 Prior to joining Murphy Desmond in 2018, Kristin successfully managed a large-volume practice, appearing on over 2,400 bankruptcy cases.
 She regularly attended trustee Meetings of Creditors for Chapter 7 and Chapter 13 clients.

-Kristin is fluent in Spanish and is a part of our bilingual group of attorneys and staff.
-She is a member of the Wisconsin and Illinois State Bar Associations.
-Based in the Madison office, Kristin is also available to meet with clients in the firm's Janesville office in Rock County.
+Kristin became a shareholder with the firm in 2022.
+She is fluent in Spanish and a part of Murphy Desmond's bilingual legal services team.
+Kristin is also a member of the Wisconsin and Illinois State Bar Associations.
+Kristin is available to meet with clients in the firm's Madison, Janesville, and Dodgeville offices.

 - U.S. District Court Eastern District of Wisconsin, 2018